VileSnack/bjm/README.md

 The root level folders in the repository are:

 * `bjm-angular`: This contains the code for an app built in Angular.
-Presently the only thing the user can do is to log in and edit his/her profile.
+Presently the only thing the user can do is to log in, edit his/her basic profile data, and look at the registration page.

 * `bjm-api-express`: This contains the code for an API written using Node.js Express.
 It interfaces the front end with the database.